 It’s also considered one of the most famous veal dishes worldwide and magnificently abundant in Zurich.
-This delicious dish call for veal strips, beef stock, white wine, cream.
+This delicious dish calls for veal strips, beef stock, white wine, and cream.
 Mushroom is also an occasional addition to this dish.

-For a proper meal, the Swiss usually have Zurcher Geschenetzltes with their traditional “Rostis”.
-However, most Swiss restaurant offers a wide variety of accompaniments, such as pasta, rice, and fried or mashed potatoes.
+For a proper meal, the Swiss usually have Zurcher Geschnetzeltes with their traditional “Rostis”.
+However, most Swiss restaurants offer a wide variety of accompaniments, such as pasta, rice, and fried or mashed potatoes.
 But lemon and paprika always come along.